Business Analysis Certificate

 - Start with individual courses and apply to the program at any time

-- Be eligible for admission to Graduate Diploma in Business Administration at SFU Beedie School of Business, even without an undergraduate degree
+- Be eligible for admission to SFU’s Graduate Diploma in Business Administration (which can be applied toward an SFU MBA), even without an undergraduate degree

 1–2 years (from start date of first course)